 espei --input espei-in.yaml

-If you have a database already and just want to do a multi-phase fitting, you can specify a starting TDB file (named
+If you have a database already and want to do a Bayesian parameter estimation, you can specify a starting TDB file (named

 system: phase_models: my-phases.json datasets: my-input-data mcmc: iterations: 1000 input_db: my-tdb.tdb